 Adjunct to diet and exercise in type 2 diabetes.

-<10yrs: not recommended.
+<10yrs: not established.
 Take with meals.
 Individualize. ≥10yrs: Monotherapy only: initially 500mg twice daily; may increase by 500mg increments at 1-week intervals.
-Max 2g/day in divided doses.
+Max 2g/day in 2 divided doses.

 Severe renal impairment (eGFR <30mL/min/1.73m2).
 Metabolic acidosis, diabetic ketoacidosis.